 If an assignment is declined, The user (official) will automatically be marked as Ineligible for just that particular game, so you don't accidentally reassign them to the exact same game they've already rejected.

-If this decline was accidental and you want to reschedule them to the same game again intentionally, then you must use the Ineligible Officials list to perform a system override.
+If this decline was accidental and you want to reassign or reschedule them to the same game again intentionally, then you must use the Ineligible Officials list to perform a system override.
+If the game is linked to another game as part of a link set, you must unlink the game if you need to reassign or reschedule someone only to that individual game.

 Is the official available for other games at the same time?